VIVPM/langchain_conversational_chatbot/README.md

 ## Summary

-- Upload PDFs.
+- Upload PDF, DOCX, TXT files.
 Text is extracted, chunked, embedded with `BAAI/bge-large-en-v1.5`, and indexed in **Pinecone**.
 - Ask questions in chat.
 The app answers from chat memory first, then RAG over Pinecone, then optional web search, else direct LLM.
 - Users sign up and log in.
 Passwords are hashed and profiles plus chats are stored in **Supabase**.
 - Sidebar controls: API keys, web-search toggle, document processing, chat search, and new chat.